Litmus fixtures #

 vectors — function #

-Taking vectors in the test signature switches collection to self-loop mode: every source of vectors (@pytest.mark.parametrize, litmus_sweeps, sidecar sweeps:, profile overrides) is consolidated into one matrix at collection time, and the test runs as a single pytest case.
+Taking vectors in the test signature switches collection to self-loop mode: the function-level vector sources (@pytest.mark.parametrize, function-level litmus_sweeps, sidecar sweeps:, profile overrides) are consolidated into one matrix at collection time, and the test runs as a single pytest case.
+(Class- or module-level litmus_sweeps still fan out as separate pytest cases — one per outer condition — each running the consolidated inner matrix.)
 The test body iterates the matrix itself:

 for v in vectors: